Warning: This article contains major spoilers.

 Classic Tyrion had to see this coming.
 He had to consider the growing isolation of Daenerys matched with her Targaryen blood to understand that she wasn’t right in the head.
 The wisest man continues to show himself as a moron though.
 His failed gig as the hand to the queen, where he continually provided terrible tactful advice—comes as if he hasn’t known Cersei Lannister’s tactics his whole life.

 Season eight Tyrion is also a man of stupid optimism.
 He’s a dude who tries to talk down a sister from a war with words.
 And he’s a dude who convinces his brother to start a new life with the same sister who sought to assassinate them both.
-Idealism is all well and good, but there’s nothing about Tyrion’s experiences of the world that would suggest that idealism has ever worked in his favour.
+Idealism is all well and good, but there’s nothing about Tyrion’s experiences of the world that would suggest that idealism has ever worked in his favor.
 A man as clever as he is has no reason to rely on this ideology as if it were a benefit.

 We later find The Hound and Arya in King’s Landing on their way to seek revenge.
 He’s on the Mountain, she’s on Cersei.
 But once they arrive, all hell breaks loose as Dany does her whole Mad Queen thing, and The Hound saves Arya before telling her to get out of town.
 People burn, shit happens, and she’s left in an overly dramatic scene of falling ash with a nice horse.